nscherf/quantitative-ex-vivo-histology/doc/notebook.md

 - Tau: AT8 antibody recognises phosphorylated PHF tau,
 - A-beta: A-beta used for plaques in the brain, neurofibrillary tangles and cerebrovascular deposits
 - Free iron detection: try using method from http://dx.doi.org/10.1073/pnas.0911177107
-- Ferritin: ARL wonders if this antibody would be suitable: http://www.abcam.com/ferritin-light-chain-antibody-ab69090.html , she will ask Sebastian.
+- Ferritin: this antibody would be suitable: http://www.abcam.com/ferritin-light-chain-antibody-ab69090.html ,